We have identified a more suitable language of this document. To change language to please click here or close

 Swiss CPIL, art 192(2).
 For the full text of the New York Convention (1958) see

 This ensures that, irrespective of the country, there will be a review by the court enforcing the award in accordance with articles IV and V of the New York Convention.

 For the full text of the New York Convention (1958)

 10.1 Domestic awards

 10.1.1 Each party may, at its own expense, deposit a copy of the award with the state court at the seat of arbitration.
-Upon request by a party, the state court will issue a declaration as to its enforceability.
+Upon request by a party, the state court at the seat of the arbitral tribunal will issue a declaration as to its enforceability.
 Alternatively, at the request of a party, the arbitral tribunal will certify that the award was made in accordance with the provisions of Chapter 12 of the Swiss CPIL.
 This certificate has the same effect as depositing the award with the state court.